 All adults working with children have a responsibility to protect children.
 At Drumbeat School, there are, however key people within school who have specific responsibilities.

-Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 refresher training every two years.
-(Minimum requirement).
-To attend safeguarding Level 3 refresher training every two years.
-To access refresher Child Protection training every year.
-To access refresher Child Protection training every year.
-Deliver annual staff training according to the needs To access refresher Child Protection training every year.
-During initial meeting Report to the governing body the number of cases (without names or details) of child protection issues in the school. of the team and/or in response to current practices.
-Liaise with class teachers, learning mentors and other with new pupils - make parents aware of safeguarding policy.
-Ensure safeguarding policy is reviewed annually.
-Monitor children on CP register and all 'live' concerns.
-To oversee procedures relating to allegations made against the Head Teacher. the child such as social care, Child and Adolescent Mental Health Services (CAMHS), Education Welfare Service and Receive current information for children on CP register weekly.
+Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 To attend safeguarding To access refresher Child refresher training every two Level 3 refresher Protection training every years.
+(Minimum requirement). training every two years. year.
+To access refresher Child To access refresher Report to the governing Protection training every year.
+Child Protection training every year. body the number of cases (without names or details) Deliver annual staff every year. of child protection issues training according to the needs During initial meeting in the school. of the team and/or in response with new pupils - make to parents aware of Ensure safeguarding current practices. safeguarding policy is reviewed policy. annually.
+Liaise with class teachers, learning mentors and other Monitor children on CP To oversee procedures relevant staff to provide support register and all 'live' relating to allegations for the child in school. concerns. made against the Head Teacher.
+Liaise with agencies that support Receive current the child such as social care, information for children Child and Adolescent Mental

-Educational Psychology service.
+Health Services (CAMHS), Education Welfare Service and Educational Psychology service.
 Lead/ attend TAF

-Support or lead 'team around the family' (TAF) meetings and attend case conference reviews/core group meetings.
+Support or lead 'team around the family' (TAF) meetings and attend case conference reviews/ relations with the school core group meetings.